Federated Feature Selection for Cyber-Physical Systems of Systems

-A well known approach to estimate $g(\mathbf{z},\mathbf{p})$ is to use the Likelihood Ratio (LR) estimator with reference parameter $\mathbf{p}$.
-The optimal value $\mathbf{p}^*$ for the distribution can be calculated from the theory of LR estimation \cite{rubinstein04} through the following equation:
+We estimate $g(\mathbf{z},\mathbf{p})$ through the Likelihood Ratio (LR) estimator with reference parameter $\mathbf{p}$.
+Precisely, we apply the LR theory of estimation \cite{rubinstein04} to define the following optimization problem and to obtain the optimal value $\mathbf{p}^*$ for the distribution.

 where $\mathbf{Z}=\{\mathbf{z}_1, \cdots, \mathbf{z}_S\}$ is a set of possible samples drawn from the distribution $g(\mathbf{z},\mathbf{p})$.